Image of SEC Whistleblower Lawyers – Tier 1 Law Firm

 The annual report also indicates that the SEC Whistleblower Program is gaining momentum.
 In particular, the SEC Office of the Whistleblower, which first opened its doors in August 2011, has issued a majority of the whistleblower awards in the past several years:

-When compared with the entirety of the SEC Whistleblower Program, FY 2021 and FY 2022’s results stand out: from the inception of the program in FY 2011 through FY 2020, the SEC issued a total of $562 million in awards to whistleblower awards to 106 whistleblowers.
-Then, in just the past two fiscal years, the SEC has issued more than $793 million in awards.
+When compared with the entirety of the SEC Whistleblower Program, FY 2023 results stand out as the SEC awarded nearly $600 million—the highest annual total by dollar value in the program’s history—to 68 individual whistleblowers and the program also received the largest number of tips in the program’s history.
 It appears that the program is now firing on all cylinders.
 For more information about the SEC Whistleblower Program, see our Whistleblower Page.

 Largest SEC Whistleblower Awards